troy-lamerton/BeepBoopBot/docs/RUNBOOK.md

 ## Monitoring

-There is a regular check that ensures the site is showing a real webpage.
+There is a regular check that ensures the site is showing an element rendered by react.

-Ask if you need access:
+It also ensures the static files are cached in an AU/NZ region.

 https://oceania.grafana.net/a/grafana-synthetic-monitoring-app/checks

+(ask if you need access)